Kehrlann/kehrlann.github.io/talks.md

 at conferences, sometime at corporate events.
 I try to minimize the amount of slides - nothing like IDE live-action.

 Here are a few examples of my talks.
-Have fun !
+I can give variants of these, and other talks, at events or meetups, so feel free to ping me or send me an invite !

 <h1>Talks</h1>